 What if your UK student visa application is refused?

-If your application is refused, you’ll be informed in the email and the reason for refusal will be explained.
-You can request for review under the ‘Administrative Review’ option.
-For Administrative Review, you have 28 days from the date of getting the decision.
-The cost of applying for a review is around 8300 INR.
+If your application is refused, you’ll be informed by email, and the reason for refusal will be explained.
+You can request a review under the ‘Administrative Review’ option.
+For Administrative Review, you have 28 days from the date of receiving the decision.
+The cost of applying for a review is around £80 (approx. 9400 INR).
+It can take 12 months or more to know the result of your review application.
+The decision letter will tell you if a second review is allowed.
+If, during this waiting period, you make a fresh application to UK immigration, your review application is cancelled.

 Read more on procedures at the interview